Skip to main content

 Prerequisites

-• A running EPOS Platform Docker deployment (see Managing Docker Deployments).
+• A running Docker deployment (see Managing Docker Deployments)

-• A domain name pointing to your server.
+• A domain name pointing to your host

 epos-opensource docker export ./my-reverse-proxy-config